 6. Cast Iron

 I talked about this extensively in a recent post.
 I looooove cast iron.
 My skillets live on my stovetop, and never see the back of the cupboard doors.
 Why lug them out three times a day?
 I use them for everything from over easy fried eggs in the morning to sautéed veggies and meat at night.
 We even use them to roast green coffee beans, and make sourdough English muffins.
 They are perfectly nonstick and oh so versatile.
 If you’re new to cast iron and want to know how to season them , cook in them and clean them, check out this post.

 7. Berkey Water Filter

 Clean water is essential to the health of your body and your ferments.
 Chlorine can kill the good bacteria in fermented vegetables and sourdough.
 Who knows what it can do to your body?!
 I have been using a Berkey water filter for seven+ years now.
 After a lot of research on water filters, I decided on this one.
 It filters out the most dangerous chemicals for the best price per gallon.

-I have this Stainless Steel Berkey Water Filter and the optional fluoride and arsenic filters.
+I have the Royal size Stainless Steel Berkey Water Filter and the optional fluoride and arsenic filters.

 8. Glass Storage

 Essential when you have no microwave, glass storage containers are excellent for reheating food.
 Every couple of days we have a leftover feast.
 I just put the glass containers they’re stored in, straight from the fridge to the oven, to warm them up.